 Brown was taken into custody that day after he was seen firing a gun in the area, Chicago police said.

-Body camera audio indicates that officers Conrad Gary and Eduardo Marmolejo were aware of a northbound train in the area during the chase, but they did not realize a southbound train was approaching, according to police Superintendent Eddie Johnson.
+Body camera audio indicates that officers Conrad Gary and Eduardo Marmolejo were aware of a northbound train in the area during the chase, but they did not realize a southbound train was approaching, according to Chicago Police Superintendent Eddie Johnson.

 The noise from the northbound train apparently masked the sound coming from the other train, said police spokesman Anthony Guglielmi.
 There’s no indication the officers saw the southbound train before it struck them, he said.
 It was traveling at 60 to 70 mph.